Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

-Lourdes Gurriel Jr. -- 1-for-4 with a double in his last game -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jack Flaherty on the hill, on April 17 at 7:45 PM ET.
+Lourdes Gurriel Jr. -- 1-for-4 with a double in his most recent game -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jordan Montgomery on the mound, on April 18 at 7:45 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Cardinals.

 Lourdes Gurriel Jr. Game Info & Props vs. the Cardinals